James4Ever0/notes/Telegram search engines.md

 https://www.quora.com/How-do-I-find-Telegram-groups-channels-by-keywords-and-tags-Most-of-the-time-many-channels-are-not-shown-in-search

-You can directly use Google as telegram search engine, like ...
+You can directly use Google as telegram search engine, like indexed part of Telegram itself <site:t.me>, and on external aggregators, for example <site:tgstat.ru> or <site:telemetr.me>